- Electrical Safety Check report (this report will satisfy the requirement of the Residential Tenancies Regulations 2021)

 However, a COES must be issued if any electrical repair or maintenance work is carried out.

 Electrical safety checklist

-ESV is developing an electrical safety checklist covering the requirements of Section 4 of the Australian/New Zealand standard AS/NZS 3019:2007 Electrical installations–Periodic verification.
+ESV has developed an Electrical Safety Check report covering the requirements of sections 3 and 4 of the Australian/New Zealand standard AS/NZS 3019:2007 Electrical installations–Periodic verification.

-Rental providers must ensure that an electrical safety check of all electrical installation and fittings in the premises (in accordance with section 4 of AS/NZS 3019 “Electrical installations—Periodic verification”) is conducted every two years by either:
+Rental providers must ensure that an electrical safety check of all electrical installation and fittings in the premises (in accordance with section 4 of AS/NZS 3019 “Electrical installations—Periodic verification”) is conducted every two years by a licensed electrician.

 If requested, they must also provide the renter with the date of the most recent safety check, in writing.

 If an electrical safety check has not been conducted within the last two years at the time the renter occupies the premises, the residential rental provider must arrange an electrical safety check as soon as practicable.

 If the safety check shows that electrical repairs are needed to make the property safe, a rental provider should engage a Registered Electrical Contractor to carry out the repair work.

 Smoke Alarms shall be inspected and tested to ensure they are correctly installed and in working order and tested according to the manufacturer’s instructions at least once every 12 months.

 ESV recommends RECs and licensed electricians keep a digital record of all electrical safety checklists provided to rental providers.
 This may be a screenshot from your computer or a photo of the hardcopy taken with your phone.
 These records should be kept securely.